wangraying/sglang/docs/benchmark/benchmark.md

 The impact to TTFT differs across the datasets as the chunked prefill size increases.
 At an appropriate request rate, there is a chunk size threshold beyond which TTFT stabilizes.
 For the Random-1000 dataset, this threshold is at a chunk size of 1024, while for Random-2000, it is 2048.
 Figures (e) and (h) also demonstrate that the number of requests is relatively low at these threshold points.

 For the Random-4000 dataset, the situation is different; we observe a continued decrease in TTFT as the chunked prefill size increases.
+This is expected since TTFT consists of queuing delay and prefill execution time.
+An increase in chunk size will increase the prefill batch size, which could improve prefill efficiency and consequently reduce the queuing time.
-This is expected due to the system's excessive queuing when processing long sequences.
-An increase in chunk size will increase the prefill batch size, which further improves prefill efficiency.
-We include Figures (d) and (f) to support our analysis.
+Our observations indicate that larger batches correspond to larger chunk sizes, and the system exhibits excessive queuing when processing long sequences.
+Figures (d) and (f) are included to support our analysis.

 <table>
   <tr>